appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 ![Use iframes to embed other webpages within your applications](</img/as_iframe_cover.png>)

 :::info
-**Heads-up**: please ensure you have your iframe widgets sandboxed.
+**Ensure you have your Iframe widgets sandboxed.
 By default, this is enabled for all Appsmith instances.
 See [Security](/product/security#sandboxing-iframe-widgets) for more information.
 :::

 ## Properties